iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 ## Index
 The Git index is a staging area between the working directory and repository.
 It is used as the index to build up a set of changes that you want to commit together.

+## Pull/Pull request
+The term Pull is used to receive data from GitHub.
+It fetches and merges changes on the remote server to your working directory.
+The git pull command is used to make a Git pull.

+Pull requests are a process for a developer to notify team members that they have completed a feature.
+Once their feature branch is ready, the developer files a pull request via their remote server account.
+Pull request announces all the team members that they need to review the code and merge it into the master branch.

+## Tag
+Tags make a point as a specific point in Git history.
+It is used to mark a commit stage as important.
+We can tag a commit for future reference.
+Primarily, it is used to mark a projects initial point like v1.1.
+There are two types of tags.

+Light-weighted tag and
+Annotated tag